AdBusterOfficial/Adbuster--WinApp/README.md

 ## 🛠️ How It Works
 1. A microphone listens to the TV audio.
-2. When a sudden loudness spike is detected (typical for ads), AdBuster PRO sends IR volume‑down commands.
+2. When a sudden loudness spike is detected (typical for ads), AdBuster PRO decides whether to lower the volume.
+3. The app sends a command to the local Flask server (VolMaster).
+4. VolMaster forwards the IR command to the Broadlink device.
+5. Broadlink sends the IR signal to the TV.
-3. When the audio returns to normal, the app restores the previous volume level.
+6. When audio returns to normal, the app restores the previous volume level.

-4. All logic is processed locally — no cloud, no external servers.
+All logic is processed locally — no cloud, no external servers.

 ---